stefan1575/notes/Document Object Model/UI Events/Keyboard Events.md

   - Number keys return `Digit<number>` (i.e. `"Digit0"`)
   - Special keys return their own names (i.e. `"Enter"`)

-An exception is the `Fn` key where it doesn't have an associated keyboard event.
+An exception is the <kbd>Fn</kbd> key where it doesn't have an associated keyboard event.

 ## **II.
 Default actions**